ThisIsPIRI/piri-mnk/readme.md

 # PIRI MNK

 ## Credits
-The AOSP, for the AppCompat Library in Apache License 2.0
+The AOSP, for AndroidX in Apache License 2.0